Gastrooesophageal reflux disease in infants

 There is insufficient evidence to support the diagnosis or management of "silent reflux"

-• pronounced irritability with feeding
+• feeding problems eg refusal to feed, pronounced irritability with/after feeding, gagging/choking with feeding

 • slow weight gain